Sae Won Chung

 Throughout his studies, Sae Won was a student mentor to help international students settle at UC, and also tutored a Korean language summer course.

 ‘The summer course was the most valuable experience for me during my PhD years.
-Summer courses are intense but it is worth taking in order to get your degree on the fast track.’
+Summer courses are intense, but it is worth taking in order to get your degree on the fast track.’

 He had also stayed in UC accommodation while he was here, in both University Hall and later Ilam Apartments, which he ‘especially enjoyed’ about life at UC.
-‘I felt like the room in Ilam flat was a home away from home,’ he says.
+‘I felt like the room in Ilam Apartments was a home away from home,’ he says.